maurges/every-rust-gui-library/notes.md

 So thanks to the fact that I didn't use a real model with cxx-qt, I could port the view from there without work, this is nice.

+Why not first try the approach from cxx-qt and then do a proper model-view?
+Let's show that cxx-qt is really not the thing you want.

+Uh-huh, cxx-qt had auto camel case, but not here.
+It would be better to use snake in qml, but easier to use camel in rust, so let's go.

+Alright, so there is a problem that qml can't handle rust Strings, but this library will happily allow you to pass them back.
+Actually, it's weird, since you can accept Strings and it will autoconvert, but the return strings won't.
+Not big of an issue, it might be a good idea at all to just use QString everywhere maybe.

+qinvokable from cxx-qt was more convenient than double defining stuff.
+I could also single-define stuff, but I don't like the style.
+Although..